marginal23326/Manga-Viewer/README.md

-# Viewer Application
+# Manga Viewer

 ## Overview
-This is a continuous image viewer application designed to facilitate chapter navigation and image zoom capabilities.
-The application provides a user-friendly interface to browse through images organized in chapters, like for **manga**, with features such zooming and a settings panel.
+This is a continuous vertical manga viewer designed to facilitate chapter navigation and image zoom capabilities.
+The website provides a user-friendly interface to browse through images automatically organized in chapters with a navigation container.

 ## Features
 - **Chapter Navigation**: Navigate through chapters using buttons or a dropdown selector.